Policies and Procedures

 Housing & Meal Plan Medical Accommodations

-Students seeking support with housing and/or meal plan options due to a disability are instructed to contact the Academic & Accessibility Support Center.
+Students seeking support with housing and/or meal plan options due to a disability are instructed to contact the Office of Disability & Accommodations.

 Housing Status & Meal Plan Appeals

-- A student and/or guardian who signs the Residence Hall Room Contract, is obligated to be a resident and is expected to participate in a College meal plan for the full academic year.
-Exceptions to these contractual obligations may be granted for extenuating medical, financial, or lifestyle reasons.
+- A student and/or guardian who signs the Residence Hall Room Contract, is obligated to be a resident and participate in an University meal plan for the full academic year.
+Exceptions to these contractual obligations may be granted for extenuating medical, financial, religious or lifestyle reasons.
 Students requesting an appeal should complete the Housing Status & Meal Plan Appeal Request Form.

-- For medical requests, contact the Academic & Accessibility Support Center.
+- For medical requests, contact the Office of Disability & Accommodations.

 - Students seeking to become an on-campus resident after the start of the semester should email email@example.com.
 Students may be offered the opportunity to move on campus, space permitting.